bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-2.md

 1. Specify the configuration of the mapping of this entity in `OnModelCreating`.
 Make sure to configure the _navigation property_ here correctly!

-1. Add some initial ("seed") data too as seen previously.
+1. Add some initial ("seed") data, as seen previously.

 ## Operations in the repository